umulmrum/holiday/README.md

 - Holidays in Switzerland are really complicated as they differ widely in the different cantons and some holidays are celebrated inofficially or only in parts of a canton.
 The implemented rules are a best guess of what makes sense in the scope of this library (which also means that some holidays are omitted if they are a celebrated only in very few communities).
-I'm open for improvement suggestions.
+I'm open for improvements.

 Notes on Christian Holidays
 ---------------------------